Pajamajoker/adk-python/design/patch_event_design_summary.md

 sess.audit_events
 ```

-but normal agent execution continues to operate on the 'visible' log only.
+but normal agent execution continues to operate on the visible log only.

+---

 ## 6  Testing Plan